CuteSuwakoFroggyThighs/Kubinashi-Randomization/README.md

 - Omake stages can be added to the pool of stages
 - Alternate character stages given their own doors in the entrance (accessable by beating all 10 worlds)
 - Alternate character stages can be added to the randomizer pool
+- ALL CHARACTERS ON ALL STAGES
+- Every character can obtain every puzzle piece and beat every stage
+- Character choice can be randomized, or selected manually (selection is game-wide, I'm not masochistic enough to program per stage slection)
 - Rumia cute

 [RumiaTest-[00.00.000-00.25.279]-audio.webm](https://github.com/user-attachments/assets/f43aec9c-bc80-4f97-beab-da8179e13c84)